TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-software.md

     where `YYY` is the version of LUMI, which will appear in the module list.
     Partition `ZZZ` is determined depending on whether CPUs (partition/C) or GPUs (partition/G) will be used.
-    `RRR` is the version of **spack**, which will appear in the module list.
+    `RRR` is the version of **SPACK**, which will appear in the module list.

     ![list-spack](/access/attachments/list-spack.png)

-2. The entire list of programs available for installation by **spack** can be viewed by the command:
+2. The entire list of programs available for installation by **SPACK** can be viewed by the command:

     ```sh
     spack list